List of Scream Queens characters: Chanel #5

 Libby Putney (Abigail Breslin), better known as Chanel #5 and the right-hand woman to Chanel Oberlin.
 She seems to be Chanel #3's closest friend in season one and then later Zayday Williams's closest friend in season 2.
 She is emotionally unstable and easily traumatized especially when her boyfriends Roger and Dodger are killed which she witnesses and the blow up of the pizza delivery guy dressed up as the Red Devil in "Dorkus".
 She is the subject of Chanel's insults and often threatens to leave the sorority but never follows through.
-During Halloween, Chanel #5 and Hester develop a plan to destroy Chanel and do so by turning her into the police for the murder of Ms Bean but Hester defends herself and the Chanel's by giving false information that Chanel #5 turned her leader in even though it was Chanel #6.
+During Halloween, Chanel #5 and Hester develop a plan to destroy Chanel and do so by turning her in to the police for the murder of Ms Bean but Hester defends herself and the Chanels by giving false information that Chanel #5 turned her leader in even though it was Chanel #6.
 She is confronted by Chanel who threatens to kill her and sends her and her boyfriends out on Halloween night to light all the jack o lanterns for the pumpkin patch party.
 However, Chanel #5, Roger and Dodger are chased by the Red Devil into the Shining replica maze where Dodger is murdered and the two escape alive.
 Later, at the Kappa slumber party, she makes out with Roger who is shot through the head with a nail gun, devastating Chanel #5.
-It is revealed that she, Chanel #3 and Hester were planning to kill Chanel after a ouija board reading by Chanel #2 that Chanel was the murderer.
+It is revealed that she, Chanel #3 and Hester were planning to kill Chanel after a Ouija board reading by Chanel #2 that Chanel was the murderer.